 Intended Recipient: Jackson County Engineer’s Office, located at 3062 Clary Road, Jackson, OH 45640

-Project Description: The project would be a valuable use of taxpayer funding as it would be used to provide needed safety enhancements and improve access to the James A. Rhodes Airport
+Project Description: The project would be a valuable use of taxpayer funding as it would be used to increase access to the James A. Rhodes Airport and provide necessary improvements to meet design standards for safety and efficiency of multimodal transportation.

 “East of I-77 Waterline Project Noble County, OH 43724”